 Kenneth R. Kinder

 Ken earned a Bachelor of Science and a Master of Science from the University of New Hampshire and is active in charitable and conservation organizations.
-Ken is a financial advisor with a major financial services firm, is currently a Director of the NH Charitable Foundation, and a member of The Society for the Protection of NH Forests’ Reservation Stewardship Committee.
+Ken is a financial advisor with a major financial services firm, is currently a Director of the New Hampshire Charitable Foundation, and a member of The Society for the Protection of New Hampshire Forests’ Reservation Stewardship Committee.
 Ken most enjoys managing and exploring his 300+ acres of forest lands in East Haverhill, New Hampshire, with his wife, Amy, and daughters, Maggie and Lily.